-- An imminent danger is a hazard that presents an unacceptable risk of injury, environmental impairment or property damage. - No one should undertake a job that appears unsafe - Hazards may result from: - defective equipment - failure to follow procedures - equipment or techniques that are unsuitable for a task - unforeseen circumstances - Remind staff to Immediately notify you, the line-manager, and the Chief Safety Officer
+- An imminent danger is a hazard that presents an unacceptable risk of injury, environmental impairment or property damage.

+- No one should undertake a job that appears unsafe

+- Hazards may result from

+- defective equipment,

+- failure to follow procedures,

+- equipment or techniques that are unsuitable for a task,

+- or unforeseen circumstances.

+- Immediately notify LLE management:

+- Shot Director, Laser Facility Manager, and/or Safety Officers